Montandalar/advtrains/advtrains_luaautomation/README.md

 	first part of the train as above.

  - `step_fc()`
-	Steps the FCs of all train cars forward.
-FCs are composed of codes separated by exclamation marks (`!`), for instance `"foo!bar!baz"`.
-Each wagon has a current FC, indicating its next destination.
-Stepping the freight code forward, selects the next code after the !.
+	Steps the FCs of all train cars forward, selecting the next code after the `!`.
 If the end of the string is reached, then the first code is selected, except if the string ends with a question mark (`?`), then the order is reversed.

  - `train_length()`
 	returns the number of cars the train is composed of.